Pedro Menéndez de Avilés

 St. Augustine is the oldest continuously inhabited, European-established settlement in the continental United States.
 Menéndez de Avilés was the first governor of La Florida (1565–74).
 By his contract, or asiento, with Philip II, Menéndez was appointed adelantado and was responsible for implementing royal policies to build fortifications for the defense of conquered territories in La Florida and to establish Castilian governmental institutions in desirable areas.

 Early years

 Pedro Menéndez de Avilés was born to an old noble family in the kingdom of Asturias.
-He was one of the younger sons of Juan Alonso Sánchez de Avilés, who had served the Catholic Monarchs in the war of War of Granada, and María Alonso y Menéndez Arango.
+He was one of the younger sons of Juan Alonso Sánchez de Avilés, who had served the Catholic Monarchs in the War of Granada, and María Alonso y Menéndez Arango.
 His parents had twenty children, and Pedro was still a child when his father died.

-After Doña Maria remarried, Pedro was sent to live with a relative who promised to oversee his education.
+After his mother remarried, Pedro was sent to live with a relative who promised to oversee his education.
 Pedro and his guardian did not get along, and he ran away from home.
 He was found six months later in Valladolid and taken back to his foster home.
 Eventually Menéndez entered the military and went off to fight in one of the wars with France.
 He served at sea in a small armada against the French corsairs who harassed the maritime commerce of Spain.